ladybug-tools/spider/cookbook/SPEED Geometry Requirements/ReadMe.md

 	5. ~Fin Depth: Default is 0 (no overhangs).
 Enumerations are 0,1,2,3,4,5,6.
 2 fins per window.~
 	6. ~Window Construction Type: Keep as is.
 No impact on geometry or visualization.~

 Theo, you're code didn't have Window Ratio variable.
 It's very cool.
-Here is the link to the html code to modify the view in your verions:
+Here is the link to the html code to modify the view in your verions: https://github.com/antonszilasi/spiderAnton/blob/master/speed/geometry.js#L890-L914

-Here is the code to generate the window array using the parameter Window Ratio as well:
+This code relys on some modifications which I made in the main page (speed-page.html) and the envelope.js file which can be seen here: https://github.com/antonszilasi/spiderAnton/blob/master/speed/envelope.js#L3-L311

+For this reason we suggest that you work off the master branch here: https://github.com/antonszilasi/spiderAnton/tree/master/speed (as I suggested before)

 To-Do List for Envelope:

-	1. Theo, Update to Anton's Html page.
-	2. Theo, Update to his code for generating window array.
+	1. Theo, Update to his code for generating window array
-	3. Theo, place holes where the window surfaces are.
+	2. Theo, place holes where the window surfaces are.
-	4. Theo, enable overhang depth for geometry.
+	3. Theo, enable overhang depth for geometry.
-	2. Theo, enable fin depth for geometry.
+	4. Theo, enable fin depth for geometry.

 Space Layout: Looking pretty good now.
 As footprint shape changes, number of zones available to assign space type to changes.
 Eliminate 3D image.
 Only want a 2D image the user cannot rotate to 3D.
 In an ideal world, the 2D orthographic view is the actual view, but that requires the 2D text to label zones.
 If there is not time for that now, just use stock images I provided.
 It's preferable to see the actual zone sizes, since that will determine which space they assign, but an acceptable shortcut for now.